NishDJ/fancy-dracula-theme/README.md

 ## Extending to Other Environments

 This project aims to extend this color scheme to various other development environments to maintain a consistent look and feel across different tools.
+When extending to other environments, consider incorporating both the individual colors and the signature gradient where appropriate.

 ## Acknowledgments